USB Charging

 SDP and CDP is capable USB enumeration for any devices connected to it, the reason is that SDP and CDP are host/hub ports found on PC/laptop or USB hub.

-Follows USB2.0 spec with maximum 500mA current output is typically found in computer USB host ports/ USB hub.
+Standard Charging Port (SDP): Follows USB 2.0 spec with a maximum output of 500mA, typically found in computer USB host ports or hubs.

-Extension with USB2.0/3.0 current limit allowing up 1.5A output current associated with USB host port found on computer or USB Hub.
+Charging Downstream Port (CDP): An extension with USB 2.0/3.0 current limits allowing up to 1.5A output current, associated with USB host ports on computers or hubs.

 Active Charger

-A USB power sink device uses digital communication to do power negotiation and establish power delivery with a power source device.
+Active USB chargers take a more advanced approach, using digital communication for power negotiation and establishing power delivery with the source device.

-support programmable power supply (PPS) allowing more efficient charging hence reducing charger heat dissipation.
+Supports programmable power supply (PPS), enabling more efficient charging and reducing charger heat dissipation.

 Example Implementation